lucas-tortora/pear-docs/docs/getting-started/install.md

-# Getting Started with Pear
+# Install the Pear Runtime

 Pear Runtime can be installed via [npm](https://www.npmjs.com/).